Fractional CMO

 Share some knowledge here

-The pitch is always the same: keep the burn low, hire someone scrappy, figure it out later.
-And it makes sense on paper.
-A junior “Swiss Army Knife” (couteau suisse) costs a third of a senior marketing manager.
-But the math breaks down fast in a scale-up context.
-What you’re actually paying for is their learning curve: every wrong campaign, every misread metric, every month spent without a real go-to-market direction.
-It doesn’t show up on a pay slip; it shows up on your MRR.
-As Harvard Business Review has extensively documented, the real cost of a wrong hire is rarely the salary.
-It’s everything around it:the lost productivity, the team pulled in the wrong direction, and then doing the whole recruitment again from scratch six months later.
+What you are actually paying for is their learning curve: every wrong campaign, every misread metric, every month spent without a real go-to-market direction.
+It does not show up on a pay slip.
+It shows up on your MRR.
+As Harvard Business Review has documented, the real cost of a wrong hire is rarely the salary.
+It is everything around it: lost productivity, a team pulled in the wrong direction, and the full recruitment cycle starting again six months later.

-Why junior marketing hires don’t scale
+Why junior marketing hires do not scale

-A junior marketing manager knows a little of everything.
-Some SEO, a few Meta campaigns, a bit of content.
-And when things are quiet, that’s fine.
-But it doesn’t scale.
-What they can’t do is build the underlying revenue engine.
-Picture a kitchen full of talented sous-chefs with no “Starred Chef” to decide the menu.
-Everyone’s busy.
-Nothing’s coherent.
-The lights are on, but the kitchen isn’t cooking anything worth serving.
+What they cannot do is build the underlying revenue engine.
+Picture a kitchen full of talented sous-chefs with no head chef to decide the menu.
+Everyone is busy.
+Nothing is coherent.
+The lights are on, but the kitchen is not producing anything worth serving.

 What a junior hire actually costs your startup